-One of the most important things you can do when you begin your home search is to figure out “how much home can I afford?”.
-In this installment of Morty’s Whiteboard, we’re going to walk you through the home affordability analysis so that you can go home-hunting like an expert.
+One of the most important things you can do when you begin your home search is to figure out “how much home can I afford?”
+This blog post will walk you through the home affordability analysis so that you can go home-hunting like an expert.

 Keep in mind that at MortgageHippo, we’ve built a mortgage calculator to make figuring out home affordability a breeze, so don’t sweat the math.